Phil Hartman: Saturday Night Live (1986–1994)

-Hartman successfully auditioned to join NBC's variety show Saturday Night Live (SNL) in its 12th season, which began on October 11, 1986.
+After appearances in the 1986 films Jumpin' Jack Flash and Three Amigos, Hartman successfully auditioned to join NBC's variety show Saturday Night Live (SNL) in its 12th season, which began on October 11, 1986.
 He had been recommended for the show by fellow Groundlings and SNL cast members Jon Lovitz and Laraine Newman, as well as Jumpin' Jack Flash director Penny Marshall.
 He told the Los Angeles Times, "I wanted to do [SNL] because I wanted to get the exposure that would give me box-office credibility so I can write movies for myself."
 In his eight seasons with the show Hartman became known for his impressions, and performed as over 70 different characters.
 Hartman's original SNL characters include Eugene, the Anal Retentive Chef and Unfrozen Caveman Lawyer.
-His impressions include Frank Sinatra, Ronald Reagan, Ed McMahon, Barbara Bush, Charlton Heston, Kelsey Grammer, Michael Caine, Oliver Stone, Phil Donahue, Telly Savalas, Barry Humphries, Kirk Douglas and Bill Clinton—the latter considered his best-known impression.
+His impressions include Frank Sinatra, Ronald Reagan, Ed McMahon, Barbara Bush, Charlton Heston, Kelsey Grammer, Michael Caine, Oliver Stone, Phil Donahue, Telly Savalas, Barry Humphries, Kirk Douglas, and Bill Clinton—the latter considered his best-known impression.

+President Clinton greeting Phil Hartman at a Democratic National Committee Presidential Gala at the Lincoln Center in New York, May 12, 1993.

 Hartman first performed his Clinton impression on an episode of The Tonight Show.
-When he met Clinton in 1993, Hartman remarked, "I guess I owe you a few apologies", adding later that he "sometimes [felt] a twinge of guilt about [his Clinton impression]".
+When he met Clinton in 1993, Hartman remarked, "I guess I owe you a few apologies," adding later that he "sometimes [felt] a twinge of guilt about [his Clinton impression]."
 Clinton showed good humor and sent Hartman a signed photo with the text: "You're not the president, but you play one on TV.
 And you're OK, mostly."
-(Note: This is a reference to a prominent Vicks cough syrup advertisement, in which actor, Peter Bergman states, "I'm not a doctor, but I play one on TV.")
+(Note: This is a reference to a prominent Vicks cough syrup advertisement, in which actor Peter Bergman states, "I'm not a doctor, but I play one on TV.")
 Hartman copied the president's "post-nasal drip" and the "slight scratchiness" in his voice, as well as his open, "less intimidating" hand gestures.
 Hartman opted against wearing a larger prosthetic nose when portraying Clinton, as he thought it would be distracting.
 He instead wore a wig, dyed his eyebrows brighter, and used makeup to highlight his nose.
 In one of Hartman's sketches as Clinton, the president-elect visits a McDonald's restaurant and explains his economic policies and support for Operation Restore Hope, the military intervention in Somalia, by the metaphor of eating other customers' food.